Requesting Registers data for your own research

 Requesting data from the Ankylosing Spondylitis Biologics Register

-As above, you should read the 3rd Party Data Access Policy and the application form and then discuss your requirements with Prof. Gary Macfarlane or Dr Gareth Jones in Aberdeen to ensure the AS register has the appropriate data.
+As above, you should read the 3rd Party Data Access Policy and the application form and then discuss your requirements with Prof. Gary Macfarlane in Aberdeen to ensure the AS register has the appropriate data.
 Only then should you fill in the form.
 Requests to conduct research with the data follows the same process as above.